 For better or worse, it seems that the vehicles I’ve owned over the years seem to match the phase of my life.
-From the time I earned to drive at age 18, I’ve now owned twelve four-wheeled vehicles of one type or another.
+From the time I earned to drive at age 18, I’ve now owned thirteen four-wheeled vehicles of one type or another.

 I learned to drive several months after I was in the navy.
 I was assigned to the Great Lakes Naval Training Center in Waukegan, Illinois, starting in September 1974.
 Shortly after arriving I contacted a private driving school and started taking weekly driving lessons.
 The car I learned on was a silver-gray Toyota Corona hatchback automatic.
 It was a nice little car to learn on.